Bizcomm-convospan/Trendsetter/README.md

 # Trendsetter Pro: AI-Powered Content & Sales Automation

-This is a comprehensive application built with Next.js, Firebase, and Genkit, providing a suite of specialized AI agents for content strategy, SEO, and sales prospecting.
+This is a comprehensive application built with Next.js, Firebase, and Genkit, providing a suite of specialized AI agents for content strategy and SEO.

 ## Architecture Overview

-The application uses a decoupled, three-tier architecture for scalability and resilience.
+The application uses a decoupled, two-tier architecture for scalability and resilience.
 For a detailed explanation of how the frontend and backend functions work together, please see the [ARCHITECTURE.md](ARCHITECTURE.md) file.
 The standalone crawler service has been deprecated and its functionality is now integrated directly into the Firebase Functions for improved performance and simpler deployment.

 ## Getting Started: Local Development